Day-by-Day / November 8, 1805

 Seasick paddlers

-Grays Bay, WA Wet weather continues.
-While crossing Grays Bay, high waves force the canoes to stay close to shore.
+Moving down the Columbia, the wet weather continues.
+While crossing Grays Bay, high waves force the dugout canoes to stay close to shore.
 They cross safely but arrive with several seasick paddlers.

 A Disagreeable Day